fmbot-discord/docs/docs/commands/misc.md

     `.stats`

 !!! info ""
-    Want to see a yearly overview on your profile? <a href="https://opencollective.com/fmbot/contribute" target="_blank">Get .fmbot supporter here.</a>
+    Want to see a yearly overview on your profile? <a href="/supporter/">Get .fmbot supporter here.</a>

 ---